oalee/os-digital-democracy-iran/contributing.md

 ## Pull Requests

-When submitting pull requests, ensure your changes align with the overall scope and purpose of the Yerbamaté paper.
+When submitting pull requests, ensure your changes align with the overall scope and purpose of the paper.
 Follow these guidelines:

 1. Fork the repository and create a new branch for your changes
 2. Commit your changes with clear and descriptive commit messages